ITMGroup-Desarrollo/roatan-web/src/ports/en/cantina-latina.md

 tags: ["astro", "bloguear", "aprender en público"]
 ---

 The top spot for flavors of the Caribbean!
 Colorful, flavorful, and of course, delicious!
-With a delicious drink in hand.
+With a delicious drink&nbspin&nbsphand.